pwjazz/sqins/README.md

 * All queries
     * Make sure we have a proper model for resource cleanup (prepared statements, resultsets, connections)
-    * Provide nicer error messages by using @implicitNotFound
     * Support for tables with no primary key
     * Support for tables with multi-column primary keys
     * Indentation in query output for better readability